-Homeownership remains a big part of the American dream for many folks and we love helping people become homeowners.
-This is one of the main reasons we are a family of homebuilders.
-Recently in Mechanicsville, one of Atlanta’s oldest neighborhoods, we had the pleasure of celebrating the construction of Georgia’s first single family, affordable home construction project via the utilization of federal tax credits.
-This joint housing effort is called Mechanicsville Cityside.
+Homeownership remains a big part of the American dream for many.
+At Brock Built, we love helping people become new homeowners.
+This is one of the main reasons we’re a dedicated family of homebuilders.
+Recently in one of Atlanta’s oldest neighborhoods, Mechanicsville, we had the pleasure of celebrating the construction of Georgia’s first single family, affordable home construction project, Mechanicsville Cityside.

 New Chapter for Mechanicsville